EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 <img width="752" src="https://github.com/EngineersNeedArt/SoftDorothy-PublishedProjects/blob/265b7f87d170fb85c75443b5152532326113aea5/Images/GliderEditorScreenshot.jpg">
 </p>

+C&G flew me out to Boston for my first MacWorld show where they had a booth selling **Glider 4.0** in addition to the other titles they published.
+There I met Michael Green in the flesh for the first time.
+I was warmly greeted by the other C&G employees who were out helping man the booth and seemed to enjoy the shows.

-**Glider 4.0** 4.0 went on to win a MacWorld Game Hall of Fame award.
-I graduated with my Education degree but as a result of **Glider** having been published I decided to put off teaching — at least for the time being.
+**Glider 4.0** went on to win a MacWorld Game Hall of Fame award.
+I graduated with my Education degree but as a result of **Glider** having been published I decided to delay teaching — at least for the time being.
 The game-programming gig would likely be brief and teaching would still be there in any event.

 Serendipitously, AOL (America On-Line) had become a thing about that time and **Glider 4.0** houses that people had created with the **House Editor** started being uploaded and downloaded.
 I was surprised to see the small community that built up.
 Even a fan newsletter appeared for a time.
 If creating new houses was not your thing, **Glider** could still have a longer shelf-life by downloading and playing houses that *others* had created.